Sardines Spread (Rillettes) Recipe. Hand Roll Variation

 How do sardines come to be so underrated in America?
 Is it their fault that they look so homely, and smell so pungent?
 Have you tried them in a sandwich or panini with some lettuce and tomato?
 Try them in this recipe and let me know if they are beginning to grow on you!
 Please don’t recoil from the skin and bones, and whatever you do don’t discard any of it: You won’t see them in the finished dish—plus, that’s where all the flavor and nutrition are so you will enjoy them immensely.

 This dish is whipped up in minutes.
 Talk about Gastronomie Sans Argent!
+When we can’t have Duck Rillettes, we whip up Sardine Rillettes in no time and for pennies.
 I love to see the humble and neglected sardine get so brilliantly vindicated!
 You will love it on canapes, as a spread on apple or cucumber slices, a sandwich filling with some added lettuce leaves and tomato slices, with some watercress or other greens in a salad, or as a dip.
 Be sure to look for sardines in water for this dish, so the finished dish doesn’t come out too greasy.
 Top the canapes with tiny gherkins or capers.
 No added salt anywhere please, as even the sardines marked low sodium have enough seasoning.

 2 cans sardines in water, low sodium, undrained